u-boot/u-boot/doc/develop/devicetree/control.rst

 newly added board support then one option is that you can add the corresponding devicetree source file as `arch/<arch>/dts/<name>.dts`.
 To select that add `# CONFIG_OF_UPSTREAM is not set` and set `DEFAULT_DEVICE_TREE=<name>` when prompted by Kconfig.
-Another option is that you can use use the "pick" option of `dts/update-dts-subtree.sh` mentioned above to bring in the commits that you need.
+Another option is that you can use the "pick" option of `tools/update-subtree.sh` mentioned above to bring in the commits that you need.

 This should include your CPU or SoC's devicetree file.
 On top of that any U-Boot